Børning

-Børning is a 2014 Norwegian action-comedy film directed by Hallvard Bræin, produced by Filmkameratene.
+Børning: The Fast & The Fønniest, or simply Børning, is a 2014 Norwegian action-comedy film directed by Hallvard Bræin, written by Linn-Jeanette Kyed from a story by Christopher Grøndahl, based on an idea by Bræin, and produced by Filmkameratene.
+It takes inspiration from the Fast & Furious film series.

 Anders Baasmo Christiansen plays the main character Roy, a man who gets dragged into the biggest illegal car race in Norwegian history.
 The journey goes through Norway from Oslo to the North Cape.
 Roy drives a 1967 Ford Mustang fastback with a 302 BOSS engine.
 The car is called 'Lillegul' (Norwegian for "little yellow"), named after his daughter who had jaundice as an infant.

-According to Norwegian media, the movie is a Norwegian reboot of the American Fast & Furious film series.
-Two sequels, Børning 2 and Børning 3 – Asphalt Burning were released in 2016 and in 2020 respectively.
+The film premiered on the 14 August 2014.
+Two sequels, Børning 2 and Børning 3: Asphalt Burning were released in 2016 and 2020 respectively.

-All through the action scenes, there are no signs of violence in the film, and it's therefore got no age restriction.
-The two sequels have an age restriction of 6 years.

-The movie premiered on the 14 August 2014.
-The script was written by Linn-Jeanette Kyed, following a story by Christopher Grøndahl, based on an idea by Hallvard Bræin.

 Plot

 Roy is a car enthusiast well into his 30s.
 He only cares about running his company "Stallion Parts" and working on his beloved Ford Mustang "Lillegul", which he drag races occasionally.
 His daughter Nina lives with her mother in a good bourgeois environment - far from Roy's world.

 The conflict starts when Nina out of nowhere shows up to spend her summer vacation with Roy.
-He can't remember agreeing to take care of her for the summer.
+He cannot remember agreeing to take care of her for the summer.
 The only thing marked in his calendar is the car drag race "Street legal".